TonyRmaili/WebChar/notes.md

 5. fix the stupid "one-character at a time bug" in senses and speed fts input
 6. Allow name change that triggers a new minion (separete save json which essentially makes a copy for modding a monster template)
 7. add lair actions and legendary resistance option
+8. delete backend minion for deletion
-8. handle spells in effects?
+9. handle spells in effects?
     how will this be once AI cleans data? and for old spellcasting features from 2014?